 In the demonstration environment, we will upgrade the existing Gloo Edge Federation installation by running the following:

-# Add the gloo-fed helm repo helm repo add gloo-fed https://storage.googleapis.com/gloo-fed-helm # Update your repos helm repo update # Upgrade your Gloo Edge Federation deployment # Assumes your install is called gloo-fed in the gloo-system namspace helm upgrade -n gloo-system gloo-fed gloo-fed/gloo-fed --set enableMultiClusterRbac=true
+# Add the gloo-fed helm repo helm repo add gloo-fed https://storage.googleapis.com/gloo-fed-helm # Update your repos helm repo update # Upgrade your Gloo Edge Federation deployment # Assumes your install is called gloo in the gloo-system namspace on the cluster you have installed gloo-fed helm upgrade -n gloo-system gloo gloo-fed/gloo-fed --set enableMultiClusterRbac=true

 Once the installation or upgrade is complete, you can verify by running the following: